slynch8/10x/README.md

 # 10x
 10x IDE/Editor

-This repositary is purely for 10x issue tracking
+This repository is purely for 10x issue tracking